Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 ₹38 Cr revenue one year. ₹188 Cr the next.
 The economics changed faster than the brand perception did.

-Jar's standalone entity (Changejar Technologies Private Limited) earned ₹188.78 Cr in total income in FY2025 and posted ₹13.17 Cr net profit — its first profitable year since incorporation in 2021.
+Jar's standalone entity (Changejar Technologies Private Limited) earned ₹188.78 Cr in total income in FY2025 and posted ₹13.17 Cr net profit, its first profitable year since incorporation in 2021.
 Revenue grew 4.9x year-on-year; total expenses grew 31%.
 The cost-to-income ratio dropped from 3.46x to 0.92x.
 Zero tax was paid, covered by ₹286 Cr in accumulated prior-year losses.
-The FY2025 filing is XBRL aggregate only — no revenue breakdown, balance sheet, or cash flow statement is available in the extracted data.
+The FY2025 filing is filing aggregate only, no revenue breakdown, balance sheet, or cash flow statement is available in the extracted data.

 Total Income